Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which is a recommendation of the guiding principle Think and Work Holistically?

-- [ ] Conduct a review of existing service management practices and decide what to keep and what to discard.
+- [ ] Conduct a review of existing Service Management practices and decide what to keep and what to discard.
 - [ ] Review how an improvement initiative can be organized into smaller, manageable sections that can be completed in a timely manner.
-- [ ] Review service management practices and remove any unnecessary complexity.
+- [ ] Review Service Management practices and remove any unnecessary complexity.
-- [x] Use the four dimensions of service management to ensure coordination of all aspects of an improvement initiative.
+- [x] Use the four dimensions of Service Management to ensure coordination of all aspects of an improvement initiative.

 **[⬆ Back to Top](#table-of-contents)**